‘Mission of Free The Bears: To protect, preserve and enrich the lives of bears throughout the world.’

-It is now widely known that for the sake of the supposed ‘properties’ of their bile thousands of bears have been imprisoned and cruelly treated.
-In Perth, Australia, one evening in 1993, Mary Hutton watched in horror as the first footage of the practice played on the TV.
+It is now widely known that for the sake of the supposed ‘healing properties’ of their bile thousands of bears have been imprisoned and cruelly treated.
+Back in 1993, in Perth, Australia, Mary Hutton watched in horror as the first footage of the practice played on the TV.
 ‘It was the eyes that did it, those limpid black pools, pleading and frightened’.
 After weeks of sleepless nights she decided that she ‘had to do something’.
 But what?
 All she could think of was drawing up a handwritten petition and nervously standing in the local shopping centre.

 ‘Would you like to sign a petition to help the bears in China’, I said in a weak voice.
 ‘Too right I would, love!
 Just give me the bloody pencil’. ..
 After half an hour people were queuing to sign.
 Ch.
 1